git-game/git-game-v2/README.md

 To find the name of the tag, you will need the help of this [command](http://git-scm.com/docs/git-describe)

-*IMPORTANT HINT*: word-0-676767 <--- if this is your output you should only use ''word''
+*IMPORTANT HINT*: word-0-676767 <--- if this is your output you should only use ''word'' when you checkout to the next level.